isomerpages/nlb-biblioasia/index.md

 sections:
   - hero:
       url: /vol-18/issue-3/oct-dec-2022/theemithi-firewalking-festival/
-      button: " Theemithi: A Look at the Full Cycle of Rituals Behind the Festival of Firewalking"
+      button: "Theemithi: A Look at the Full Cycle of Rituals Behind the Festival of Firewalking"
       key_highlights:
         - title: subscribe to the biblioasia newsletter